-Read about the first Iowa McDonald’s Cyclospora lawsuit and first Illinois McDonald’s Cyclospora lawsuit filed by lawyers Ryan Osterholm and Brendan Flaherty, both partners at our law firm.
-Ryan and Brendan are representing many of the victims of this outbreak and are seeking money for their clients to pay for medical bills and lost income.
+Read about the first Iowa McDonald’s Cyclospora lawsuit and first Illinois McDonald’s Cyclospora lawsuit filed by Pritzker Hageman law firm.
+Our lawyers are representing many of the victims of this outbreak and are seeking money for their clients to pay for medical bills and lost income.
 They are also seeking money for pain and emotional suffering.

 McDonald’s Cyclospora Lawsuit Investigation